w0rmhol3/w0rmhol3-Blog/source/_posts/SherpaCTF.md

 ![/comment endpoint](https://github.com/w0rmhol3/w0rmhol3-Blog/blob/main/source/_img/SherpaCTF/image%207.png?raw=true)

 Note: see the huge empty comment field?
-Thats where your <object> is injected
+Thats where your `object tag` is injected

 In the process of this challenge, after injecting the script, you report the page by sending the whole URL to the reporting page at “/osha-see” endpoint.